 - 1. Program Orientation

 - a.
 Read this information packet completely

 - b.
 Review the Program Limitations section

 - 2. Complete and submit application materials

 - a.
 Application

 - b.
 Release of liability form

 - c.
 Background check release form

 - d.
 Program Exit Guidelines form

 - 3. Upon receipt of a completed application package

 - a.
-Reference checks are performed
+We will check our list of current situations to see if anyone registered with us meets your needs

 - b.
-We will check our list of current situations to see if anyone registered with us meets your needs

-- c.
-Home visit and inspection (home providers only)
+Home visit and inspection, as needed (home providers only)

 - 4. Upon identification of a potential match

 - a.
 Background check

 - b.
 A HomeShare staff member will contact you with basic information about the potential match.
 If you wish to proceed, the Home Seeker's contact information will be forwarded to the Home Provider.
 It is important to remember that who you choose to contact is your decision.

 - c.
 At this stage, it is typical for the Home Provider to phone the HomeSeeker and the parties conduct a phone interview.
-HomeShare will provide you with packets that include suggested questions to ask during your initial phone call.
-This should help you structure your interview in a way that provides you with exploratory questions that will help you evaluate your compatibility with one another. - d.
+HomeShare can offer sample interview questions to help you structure your interview and evaluate compatibility. - d.
 The Provider and Seeker should follow up with HomeShare with feedback about the phone interview and if you would like to schedule a face-to-face introduction.

-5. Face -to-face introduction
+5. Face-to-face introduction

 - a.
 If both parties want to meet one another, a face-to-face introduction is scheduled. - b.
-HomeShare will provide you with a face-to-face interview guide that will assist you in structuring your conversation and assist you in obtaining important information. - c.
+HomeShare can provide you with a face-to-face interview guide that will assist you in structuring your conversation and assist you in obtaining important information. - c.
 A HomeShare staff member can be present to help you ask questions and get to know one another, unless you decide this is unnecessary.